xXValhallaCoderXx/kiro-ide-constellation/docs/troubleshooting.md

 - Open ~/.kiro/settings/mcp.json and confirm the constellation-mcp entry exists with the correct absolute path.
 - For the side panel, ensure out/ui/main.js and out/ui/style.css exist (run `npm run build:ui`).
 Reload the window.

+Dependency scan issues
+- Check the debug console for "Dependency scan stderr:" output for precise error messages.
+- If your project does not have a dependency-cruiser config, the extension runs with --no-config by default.
+If you prefer a custom setup, add one (e.g., `.dependency-cruiser.cjs`).
+- Ensure tsconfig.json is valid if present; the extension passes it to the CLI.
+- Very large repos might hit the scan timeout (60s).
+Re-run on a narrower subfolder or adjust excludes.

 Self-test fails or setup toast shows an error
 - Ensure Node 18+ is installed.
 The extension will refuse to proceed if Node is older.
 - If node isn’t on PATH, set Constellation: Node Path to an absolute Node binary path.